How to Choose an Electric Fan

 Now that you know the minimum CFM required, you need to determine what will physically fit.
 This is easiest to do if you remove the belt-driven fan and fan shroud so that you can accurately measure the radiator and the distance between the radiator and engine components.
 Measure the radiator core; the finned surface between the two tanks.
 Watch this video for step-by-step instructions.

 You’ll want to select one of our fans that covers as much of this space as possible.
 In many cases, you may be better off with a dual fan because the shroud will pull air through a larger area of radiator than a single fan.
 Next, measure the distance between the radiator core and the closest engine component.
-Finally, click here see the chart to help find the electric fan that best matches your dimensions without exceeding them.

 A few rules of thumb that we’ll pass along from our experience: